Continuum field theory of 3D topological orders with emergent fermions and braiding statistics

-Logically, once we have understood \textbf{(\textit{i})} how to obtain compatible braiding processes via legitimate combinations of twisted terms in the twisted $BF$ theory ($BF+\text{twists}$) and \textbf{(\textit{ii})} how to assign self-statistics on particles via the boson-fermion transmutation in the untwisted $BF$ theory with the $BB$ term ($BF+BB$), it becomes urgent to make a step forward by examining whether braiding statistics is compatible with the assignment of self-statistics on particles in the twisted $BF$ theory with the $BB$ term ($BF+\text{twists}+BB$).
-In this work, we are motivated to study such compatibility in order to achieve a more complete field-theoretical description of topological data encoded in $3$D topological orders, in analogy to the spirit of the KCS theory of $2$D topological orders.
+Logically, once we have understood \textbf{(\textit{i})} how to obtain compatible braiding processes via legitimate combinations of twisted terms in the twisted $BF$ theory ($BF+T$) and \textbf{(\textit{ii})} how to assign self-statistics on particles via the boson-fermion transmutation in the untwisted $BF$ theory with the $BB$ term ($BF+BB$), it becomes urgent to make a step forward by examining whether braiding statistics is compatible with the assignment of self-statistics on particles in the twisted $BF$ theory with the $BB$ term (denoted as ``$BF+T+BB$'') \textit{within the present continuum-field-theoretical framework}.
+We are motivated to combine all known topological terms in continuous spacetime in order to achieve a more complete continuum-field-theoretical description of topological data encoded in $3$D topological orders with the gauge group $G$.